print

 1. Parents/guardians must call, send a note, or communicate with Head Start staff to account for each day that their child cannot attend.
 Parents must explain the reason for the absence.

 2. The Direct Service Team is responsible for ensuring that the Daily Sign In/Out forms are completed at the time of arrival and departure, accurately and completely.
-If a child is unexpectedly absent, and the parent has not made contact with staff within one hour of start time, designated staff will then attempt to contact the parent.
+If a child is unexpectedly absent, and the parent/guardian has not made contact with staff within one hour of start time, designated staff will then attempt to contact them.

-3. Head Teachers/Teachers record attendance, document explanations for absence, and plan follow-up to attendance issues on a daily basis, in the electronic data management systems.
-The Family Support Coordinator, Head Teacher or Integrated Service Lead (ISL) is responsible for continuing to contact the family about attendance issues , until attendance improves or an attendance follow up plan is in place.
-These staff members provide familial support with attendance issues, and document attempts to provide support, as well as services provided
+3. Head Teachers/Teachers record attendance, document explanations for absence, and plan follow-up to attendance issues daily, in the electronic data management systems.
+The Family Support Coordinator, Head Teacher or Integrated Service Lead (ISL) is responsible for following up to contact the family about attendance issues , until attendance improves or an attendance plan is in place.
+These staff members provide familial support with attendance issues, and document attempts to provide support, as well as services provided.

 4. Regional Managers investigate and document the causes of absenteeism, if the average daily attendance in a center-based classroom falls below 85%.
 The analysis includes a study of the pattern of absences for each child, the reasons for the absences, and the number of absences that occur on consecutive days.
 The analysis is part of the RM’s regular report.
 In addition, RMs identify any children with patterns of absence, when there is a risk of the child missing 10% of program days per year, or more.
 Children at risk for missing 10% of program days will be identified within 60 days of starting in the program.